 As young people, there is always a lot of pressure to have a plan for life.
-From finishing school, getting a job and even marriage, the pressure is on to get sorted before 30!
-In this film, Adaeze had worked hard to claim the position of CEO only for her father to shove her unexpected uncle on the seat.
+From finishing school, getting a job, and even marriage, the pressure is on to get it sorted out before 30!
+In this film, Adaeze works hard to claim the position of CEO, only for her father to shove her unexpected uncle on the seat.

-The truth is, even the best plans sometimes go South!
+The truth is, even the best plans sometimes go south.
 As a young person, you will discover that this happens one too many times.
-It’s easy to get frustrated and give up!
-But as science and everyday life continually prove, patience is the simple secret to surviving life’s interruptions.
+It’s easy to get frustrated and give up.
+But as science and everyday life continue to prove, patience is the simple secret to surviving life’s interruptions.

 It’s no secret that how we treat others will impact us later on.
-When Adaeze’s uncle helped a businessman escape being duped, he didn’t know that this same businessman would later save their company.
+When Adaeze’s uncle helps a businessman escape being duped, he doesn’t know that this same businessman would later save their company.
 In another scene, Adaeze finds the solution through listening to the people on the streets.

-Finally, at a time when everyone is setting goals and new year resolutions, it’s important to base our foundations on what we value and cherish.
-Towards the end of the film, Adaeze’s father had a heartwarming speech where he mentioned that despite all his successes, his biggest legacy was his daughter.
+Finally, at a time when everyone is setting goals and new year’s resolutions, it’s important to base our foundations on what we value and cherish.
+Towards the end of the film, Adaeze’s father has a heartwarming speech where he mentions that despite all his successes, his biggest legacy is his daughter.

-When forced to make a decision regarding the future of his successful company, he trusted his daughter’s bet because she was his most cherished.
+When forced to make a decision regarding the future of his successful company, he trusts his daughter’s bet because she is his most cherished.
 If you have a strong idea of what you value and cherish, you find that even when life challenges you, you have a sense of direction of what decisions you need to make based on these values.